ErenSaskin/ErenSaskin/README.md

 - 👋 Hi, I’m @ErenSaskin
 - 👀 I’m interested in Web Development.
 - 🌱 I'm trying to learn everything for Web Development.
-- 💞️ I'm working as a Software Development assistant specialist in Erlab technology.
+- 💞️ I'm working as a Software Development assistant specialist in [Erlab Technology](https://erlab.tech/).

 <!---
 ErenSaskin/ErenSaskin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.